 A. Description of Property

 The subject property is located at 5637 East Mercer Way; King County Assessor’s Parcel Number 1924059312 and is zoned R-15 (Single Family Residential with a minimum lot size of 15,000 square feet).
 The front yard is on the east property line and requires a 20 foot depth.
 The rear yard is along the west property line and requires a 25 foot depth.
-The applicant has proposed a side yard setbacks from the north and south property lines of 10 feet and 5 feet respectively.
+Requiredside yard setbacks from the north and south property lines are 5 feet minimum with a total of 15 feet.

 The lot size is approximately 37,554 square feet and is currently improved with driveway access serving an adjacent property to the south, a public trail along the north side of the property, and a private sewer.